-The test procedure shall be -
+The test procedure shall be:

-- a) the grout shall have a minimum strength of 20 MPa and be at least 4 days of age; - b) the test load shall be 1.5 times the working load which shall be as specified in the Drawings;

-- c) the test load shall be measured with an accuracy of \pm 1 kN; - d) the test frame used to mount the testing jack shall have supports such that it does not load the retained face at any localised point; - e) dial gauges used to record deflection of the soil nail shall be accurate to at least 0.01 mm; - f) the soil nail shall be loaded to 20% of the test load, which point shall be recorded as the datum for deflection measurements: - g) the remaining test load shall be applied in three equal increments and deflection measurements shall be recorded at each stage.
-The full test load shall be maintained for 1 hour; - h) 3 complete cycles of the test load shall be applied sequentially; and - i) the test shall be considered successful if the deflection of the soil nail after three cycles does not exceed 0.1% of its length.
+- a) the grout shall have a minimum strength of 20 MPa and be at least four days of age - b) the test load shall be 1.5 times the working load which shall be as specified in the Drawings - c) the test load shall be measured with an accuracy of ± 1 kN - d) the test frame used to mount the testing jack shall have supports such that it does not load the retained face at any localised point; - e) dial gauges used to record deflection of the soil nail shall be accurate to at least 0.01 mm - the soil nail shall be loaded to 20% of the test load, which point shall be recorded as the datum for deflection measurements - g) the remaining test load shall be applied in three equal increments and deflection measurements shall be recorded at each stage.
+The full test load shall be maintained for one hour - h) three complete cycles of the test load shall be applied sequentially, and - the test shall be considered successful if the deflection of the soil nail after three cycles does not exceed 0.1% of its length.